What is leprosy?

 Multi-Drug Therapy (MDT) is given to people diagnosed with leprosy completely free of cost.

-If you are concerned that people in your family or community are treating you differently because of leprosy, you can seek support here.Find out how to prevent leprosy disabilities
+If you are concerned that people in your family or community are treating you differently because of leprosy, you can seek support here.Learn more about how leprosy is treated

 Learn about leprosy-related disabilities